Flu season is just around the corner, and flu vaccines are starting to roll out again. But who should get a flu shot?

-Everyone who is 6 months or older should get a flu shot this year.
+Everyone 6 months of age and older should get a flu shot each year.

-The flu vaccine is available in two delivery methods: an injection and a nasal spray.
+The flu vaccine is available in two delivery methods: injection influenza vaccines and a nasal spray flu vaccine.
 The nasal spray isn’t suitable for the following groups of people:

 - Adults older than 50 years old